Shivaniputtaraju/Abstractive-Text-Summarization/README.md

 # Abstractive-Text-Summarization
-This project utilizes Streamlit to create a web application for abstractive text summarization with selective page summarization capabilities.
+This project utilizes Streamlit to create a web application for abstractive text summarization and with selective page summarization capabilities.

 #